aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/l3ls-evpn/common-settings.md

       < multiline eos cli >
 ```

+note:
-note: Recommended default values for Jericho based platform, and all other platforms `default` tag.
+Recommended default values for Jericho based platform, VEOS and all other platforms `default` tag.
+The reload delay values should be reviewed and tuned to the specific environment.

 **Example:**